rakudo/rakudo/NOMMAP.markdown

 * Implement SubsetHOW, make it work with the syntax
 * Try to implement enumerations
 * Some support for augment

+## Multi-part and nested packages
+Nested may just work already...multi-part is relatively easy.

 ## Restore other setting bits
 Bring back in everything that was ripped out.
 Probably many our things